gcman/gcman.github.io/content/2018_02_02_comparing.md

 # Inequality
 If we use the inequality $1 + x < e^x$ (I will present three proofs of this below), then a very simple solution presents itself.
+The equality holds for all $x$, but we only require it to hold for positive $x$.
 Make the substitution $x = \frac{\pi}{e} - 1$, in an effort to cancel out the 1 on the right side of the inequality and introduce $\pi$.
 Because $\pi>e$, $\frac{\pi}{e} - 1 > 0$, and so
 \begin{equation}